we are common insignificant sinners with an uncompromising passion for the advancement of the Judeo-Christian faith.

 Cases such as that of Peter Waldo only served to prove what the church already suspected, that allowing ordinary people to have access to the Bible was dangerous.
 However, there were only limited numbers of people that had access to, or could read the Latin Bible, so the problem was still quite small and easily contained (see - the Devil's handmaiden goes on the warpath).

-Christendom's Mother church, the Nicene church, also known as the Roman Catholic church, kept a tight grip on access to the Holy Scriptures for over a thousand years, as a means of maintaining control over the information
+Christendom's Mother church, the Nicene church, also known as the Roman Catholic church, kept a tight grip on access to the Holy Scriptures for over a thousand years, as a means of maintaining control over the information and interpretation of contained therein.
+The means employed were diabolical in the demonic way, and brutally human.

 It would take the Protestant Reformation of the 16th century to finally force the loosening of the stranglehold the Roman Catholic church held on the Holy Scriptures.